RashidAwan11/WorthKnow-GitHub/content/knowledge-base/frank-sinatra-jr-net-worth-bio-wiki-age-family-friends-height-salary.md

 ## **Frank Sinatra jr Achievements:**

-Frank Sinatra Jr. was certainly no slouch when it came to achievements.
+* Frank Sinatra Jr. was certainly no slouch when it came to achievements.
 Following in the footsteps of his legendary father, he carved out a successful career in music and entertainment.

-As a musician, Sinatra Jr. released several albums over the years, including ''Close Up,'' ''That Face!,'' and ''New Yorkland.''
+* As a musician, Sinatra Jr. released several albums over the years, including ''Close Up,'' ''That Face!,'' and ''New Yorkland.''
 He also toured with numerous symphony orchestras across America and Europe, performing both as a solo artist and as part of his father's iconic Rat Pack.

-In addition to his musical accomplishments, Sinatra Jr. also dabbled in acting.
-He appeared in episodes of popular television shows like ''Batman'' and ''Get Smart,'' and had small roles in movies like
+* In addition to his musical accomplishments, Sinatra Jr. also dabbled in acting.
+He appeared in episodes of popular television shows like ''Batman'' and ''Get Smart,'' and had small roles in movies like.

 ## **Frank Sinatra jr Social Media:**

-* Twitter account is with the user name of
+* Twitter account is with the user name of <a href="https://mobile.twitter.com/fsinatrajr23" target="_blank" rel="nofollow"   rel="noopener">@fsinatrajr23</a>
-* Instagram account is with the user name of
+* Instagram account is with the user name of <a href="https://www.instagram.com/sinatra/" target="_blank" rel="nofollow"   rel="noopener">sinatra</a>
-* Facebook account is with the user name of

 ## **Frank Sinatra jr Hobbies :**